 Mozambique (parts away from South Africa), Cameroon & Zimbabwe

 Honorary mentions: Dominica, Cuba and Israel/Jordan.
-In South America try Venezuela.
+In South America [if safe] try Venezuela.
 If you really want less travelled countries head to West Africa or Central Asia, but they are not particularly pleasant to backpack in.
 The advice is: don't worry about it - even in the most visited countries you can always find gems if you have the time.

 Not really that dangerous, but a bad rap with the west or infant tourism keeps many travellers away...